realworldocaml/book/en/prologue.md

     will be explained in more depth in the chapters that follow.

-    After covering the core language, Part I then moves onto more advanced features like modules, functors and objects. which may take some time to digest, but understanding these concepts is important.
+    After covering the core language, Part I then moves onto more advanced features like modules, functors and objects, which may take some time to digest.
+Understanding these concepts is important, though.
-    Even beyond OCaml, these ideas will put you in good stead when switching to other modern languages, many of which have drawn inspiration from ML.
+    These ideas will put you in good stead even beyond OCaml when switching to other modern languages, many of which have drawn inspiration from ML.

-*   Part II builds on the basics by working through useful tools and techniques for addressing common practical applications, from command-line parsing to network programming.
-Along the way, you'll learn about functional design patterns that help combine different features of the language to good effect.
+*   Part II builds on the basics by working through useful tools and techniques for addressing common practical applications, from command-line parsing to asynchronous network programming.
+    Along the way, you'll see how some of the concepts from Part I are glued together into real libraries and tools that combine different features of the language to good effect.

 *   Part III discusses OCaml's runtime system and compiler toolchain.
 It is remarkably simple when compared to some other language implementations (such as Java's or .NET's CLR).
     Reading this part will enable you to build very high performance systems, or to interface with C libraries.
 This is also where we talk about profiling and debugging techniques using tools such as GNU `gdb`.